CBrunsch/BinViz/README.md

 A string of 0s and 1s used to detect the end of a bit sequence.
 The display will wrap to a new line after any occurrence of the end sequence.

 drop_pattern:
 A string of 0s and 1s used to be dropped.
-Dropping the string will have precedence over start and end detection. \param skip_zero_bytes If set to true will cause that any byte compsed of zero's will be ignored.
-Ignorance of zero bytes will have precedence over start, end and drop detections.
+Dropping the string will have precedence over start and end detection.

 skip_zero_bytes:
 If set to true will cause that any byte compsed of zero's will be ignored.
 Ignorance of zero bytes will have precedence over start, end and drop detections.